scosu/cbenchsuite/README.md

-cbench - High accuracy C benchmark suite for Linux
+cbenchsuite - High accuracy C benchmark suite for Linux
 =================================================

-cbench offers high accuracy performance measurements.
+cbenchsuite offers high accuracy performance measurements.
 It is written in C to minimize the impact of the suite itself on the running benchmarks.
 Cbench is also highly configurable and extendable, offering extensive interfaces for additional plugins or storage backends.
-By default cbench uses sqlite3 as storage backend.
+By default cbenchsuite uses sqlite3 as storage backend.

 Features